emdete/epistula/README.md

 While Epistula is console based it needs a way to start another terminal for composing emails.
 For now this is hardcoded to be a graphical terminal `gnome-terminal` which needs to be installed.

-The mails will be written with you favourite editor which is determined by the environment variable `EDITOR` which defaults to [nvim](http://neovim.org/) if not set.
+The mails will be written with your favourite editor which is determined by the environment variable `EDITOR` which defaults to [nvim](http://neovim.org/) if not set.

 HTML parts are dumped to pure text using [elinks](http://elinks.cz/) which should be installed as well.